modir/using-laminas-framework-book/version2/docs/forms.md

 You also can set the form's "action" attribute (line 19) with the `setAttribute()` method, analogous to the way you did with the "method" attribute.
 Actually, as you will see later, setting the form's "action" attribute is optional.

-I> Setting the "action" attribute for the form is optional, because empty I> form action forces the browser to submit form data to the URL of the I> current page.
-This is sufficient in most scenarios, because usually I> you use the single controller action for both displaying the form I> and processing its data.
+> Setting the "action" attribute for the form is optional, because empty
+> form action forces the browser to submit form data to the URL of the
+> current page.
+This is sufficient in most scenarios, because usually
+> you use the single controller action for both displaying the form
+> and processing its data.

 Form fields are typically created inside of the form model's constructor (look at line 21).
 In the next section, we will learn which form fields